pish-pish/SuperBMD/README.md

 * SuperBMD supports models that have no textures.
 These models will appear white when imported into a game.
 * It is recommended that the model's textures be in the same directory as the model being converted. <b>
 If SuperBMD cannot find the model's textures, it will use a black and white checkerboard image instead.</b>
-* Textures must be in either BMP, JPG, or PNG format.
-TGA is currently not supported.
+* Textures must be in BMP, JPG, PNG or TGA format.

+### Converting BMD to DAE
+When you drop a BMD on SuperBMD.exe, it will be converted into DAE.
+When you import the DAE into 3DS Max, in the Import options that appear you need to go into Advanced Options->Units, uncheck "Automatic" and set File units converted to Meters.
+Otherwise the imported dae will be very big.

 ### Materials
 * This fork of SuperBMD allows dumping and inserting materials as JSON and it allows additional